fred3m/toyz/docs/source/highcharts.rst

     required for corporate use.
 Please see `http://shop.highsoft.com/highcharts.html`_ for more information about Highcharts licensing.

-Currently only a small portion of the Highcharts API is accessible through the GUI although in the future that is likely to change.
+Currently only a small portion of the Highcharts API is accessible through the GUI.

 Creating a New Chart
 ====================